The History of Real Whole Milk

 Grain Feeding Increases Dairy Yield:

 The growing city populations led to a greater increase in dairy production.
-This led farmers to begin to look for new methods to produce larger cows who could produce more milk.
+This led farmers to begin to look for new methods to produce larger cows who could produce more whole milk.
 Specific breading patterns and the involvement of grain-feeds began to spring up.
 These methods greatly increased dairy yields but reduced the quality and nutrient density of the finished products.

 Cows are meant to eat natural grass where they benefit from the chlorophyll, dense array of vitamins & minerals, essential fats and living microorganisms.
 Taking the roughage out of the cows diets kills off many probiotic species while encouraging bad strains to grow in rampant amounts.
 Feeding these animals grains produces an increase in milk production but it also creates a very acidic environment in the cow’s digestive system (2).